shoui520/shoui520.github.io/docs/vn-linux.md

 Pick your poison:
 === "Virtual Machine"
 	!!! failure "Graphics performance."
 		Some newer VNs (mainly with animations and effects) will work, but will struggle to keep a consistent frame rate.
+I recommend using the VBoxVGA adapter for the best performance.

 This is painless and **does not** require good hardware.
 All you need is VT-x.
 I got it running flawlessly on an old laptop with only 1 CPU core and 1 GB of RAM allocated to the virtual machine + power saving mode on the laptop.